lu-ko/scala-coursera-progfun/progfun-patmat/README.md

 ```

 To begin, implement the following two (hint: very simple) functions using pattern matches on the code tree:

-1. weight which returns the total weight of a given Huffman tree.
+Weight which returns the total weight of a given Huffman tree.
 ```scala
 	def weight(tree: CodeTree): Int = tree match ...
 ```

-2. chars which returns the list of characters defined in a given Huffman tree.
+Chars which returns the list of characters defined in a given Huffman tree.
 ```scala
 	def chars(tree: CodeTree): List[Char] = tree match ...
 ```